-Here’s what I found interesting: Nobody listed money as something that brings them happiness, yet it is the thing many of us devote our lives to getting more of in the pursuit of happiness.
+Here’s what I found interesting.
+Nobody listed money as something that brings them happiness.
+But yet it is the thing many of us devote our lives to in the pursuit of happiness.

 He learned that the quest for net worth at the cost of life worth is not a good trade-off.